intervene-EU-H2020/flagship/README.md

 * Please check your ICD codes are in the correct format within the individual level data before applying the code.

 * Phenotypes of interest after running this script can be found [here](https://docs.google.com/spreadsheets/d/1IP5VDUjilpKdxBmw6eTMkkkyguwCOWpcSGS2IowtqcA/edit#gid=334983519).
-Please subset your phenotype file to only include these individuals.
+Please subset your phenotype file to only include these phenotypes.

 * To make sure the script can separate between ICD 10 and ICD 9 codes, it places a '10x' or a '9x' at the start of the code according to whether the code is ICD9 or 10.